 Notes about photos and references:

-term "References on request" is typically included at the end of the résumé.
+"References on request" is typically included at the end of the résumé.

-However, in broadcasting, where jobs tend to be
+However, in broadcasting, where jobs tend to be filled rather quickly,

-variety of people listed: previous employers and associates, and possibly a
+of people listed: previous employers and associates, and possibly a

 minister, priest, rabbi, or teacher.
-Be sure to get
+Be sure to get permission from each

-gotten a telephone call from a prospective employer about a student I had in the
+telephone call from a prospective employer about a student I had in the

 past.
 Although that student may want to think that I can remember

 everything about him or her, an awkward silence on the phone while I try

-to remember the specific student, doesn't help that
+to remember the specific student, doesn't help that student's cause.

 Notes on cover letters: